 - • ¼ cup of white wine

-- • 1 cube of truffle bouillon (or chicken bouillon) + ½ cup of water OR ½ cup of chicken stock
+- • 1 cube of truffle bouillon + ½ cup of water OR ½ cup of chicken stock

 - Remove the chicken from the refrigerator and pat dry with paper towels.
-Place chicken in a dutch oven (or a roasting pan if you don’t have a dutch oven.)
-Place butter pieces all around the chicken – a couple in the cavity, a few tucked gently under the skin, and the rest at the bottom of the dutch oven.
+Place chicken in a dutch oven or a roasting pan, breast side up Place butter pieces all around the chicken – a couple in the cavity, a few tucked gently under the skin (being careful not to tear the skin!), and the rest at the bottom of the dutch oven.
 Pour the olive oil (or for extra umph you could use garlic olive oil or truffle oil) all over the bird, coating it with your hands.
 Tuck the sprigs of rosemary under the skin.
-Sprinkle truffle salt (if not using truffle bouillon), pepper, and onion flakes all over the chicken and in the cavity.
+Sprinkle truffle salt (if not using the truffle bouillon), pepper, and onion flakes all over the chicken and in the cavity.
 I give rough estimates above for the amounts, but it’s really up to your pallet to decide.
 It also depends on the size of the bird.
 If using truffle bouillon, crush the bouillon cubes up using your fingers.
 Tuck them under the skin, in the bird, and rub on the outer part of the skin.
 Do the same thing with the smashed garlic.
-Use a micrograter to shave a small amount of the fresh truffle over the top part of the chicken and place the half lemon next to the chicken.
+Place the half lemon next to the chicken.

-- Place chicken in oven, uncovered, for approximately 1.5 hours, or until the chicken turns golden on the outside and is cooked all the way through (see notes).
-Baste after 45 minutes.
+- Place chicken in oven, uncovered, for approximately 20 minutes, then reduce the heat to 350 degrees F and cook for 1 more hour, or until the chicken turns golden on the outside and is cooked all the way through*, basting halfway through.
 When done, remove chicken from dutch oven, baste once more, and allow to rest at room temperature for at least 30 minutes.

 - Next prepare the pan gravy.
 A pan gravy is just a gravy that’s made from the juices of whatever meat you’ve just finished cooking.
 In this case, it begins with the drippings from the chicken.
 While the chicken is resting, skim off as much of the fat that remains in the dutch oven.
 Also remove the lemons and any other large chunks from it so that only the chicken drippings remain.
 (If it seems particularly clumpy, you can strain it through a colander.)
 Place the dutch oven on your stove and heat the chicken drippings over high heat.
 Boil down until just a thin layer is left in the dish.
 If it starts to burn to the bottom of the oven, turn down the heat.
-Then, deglaze the dish by adding ¼ cup of white wine.
+Then, carefully add ¼ cup of white wine.
 Continue to cook over high heat.
-Add ½ cup of water and one truffle bouillon cube.
-If you don’t have truffle bouillon, use chicken bouillon or chicken stock instead.
+Add ½ cup of water and one truffle bouillon cube (or chicken stock if not using bouillon).
 Stir to mix the contents, bringing the whole mixture to a boil.
 Boil for approximately 5-10 minutes or until it has reached your desired thickness.

 If you notice the outside of your chicken starting to brown too much while the inside is still not finished cooking, place a piece of tin foil loosely over the bird in the oven until it is cooked all the way through.